Conservation agriculture techniques are improving agricultural productivity in Zimbabwe’s drylands

 Like most smallholders in Zimbabwe, Fungai Kativu, a 54-year-old farmer in Ward 7 of Mutoko District, has cultivated maize as the staple food crop for many years.
 In the last cropping season Kativu faced high labour costs and was forced to sell crops to buy feeds for his livestock at high cost.
 He employs labourers to help with farm work as all seven of his children migrated to the capital, Harare, for work.

 Agriculture for development projects in Zimbabwe have been testing out several technologies to improve livestock and agricultural productivity.
 But the adoption rates of these technologies are low due to lack of awareness and capacity of farmers and government institutions.
-The European Union-funded Livestock Production Systems in Zimbabwe (LIPS-Zim) project has been testing and introducing various climate-smart technologies to farmers in Zimbabwe’s arid and semi-arid regions IV and V. The aim is to boost food production for household consumption and fodder availability for animals especially during the dry months of August to November.
+The European Union-funded Adoption and scaling up of improved livestock production systems in Zimbabwe (LIPS-Zim) project has been testing and introducing various climate-smart technologies to farmers in Zimbabwe’s arid and semi-arid regions IV and V. The aim is to boost food production for household consumption and fodder availability for animals especially during the dry months of August to November.
 The project is working with government and partners to increase the adoption of proven technologies and improving surveillance and detection of livestock diseases.

 In September and October 2020, scientists from the International Livestock Research Institute (ILRI), the International Maize and Wheat Improvement Center (CIMMYT), and the national agricultural research system (NARES) trained farmers in Mutoko, Buhera and other districts on conservation agriculture (CA) practices such as intercropping techniques and water conservation practices.
 Known as ‘Pfumvudza’ locally, CA is also being promoted extensively by the government through its extension systems.
 The training sessions gave farmers information and skills for coping with shortages of labour and climate-change-related challenges such as erratic rainfall, poor soil fertility, and recurring droughts.
 The CA practices will enhance agricultural productivity by reducing moisture loss through minimal soil disturbance and providing soil cover.
 Among the measures that farmers were encouraged to adopt are crop rotation and intercropping to reduce pests and diseases as well as improve soil fertility.
 CA also helps to save space and minimize resource bottlenecks and often improves yields relative to conventional tillage practices particularly in dry years.